 The CSS @font-face tag

-This tag lets you use many more typefaces than the basic 6 listed in Dreamweaver across pcs, Macs and mobile devices such as iPhones and iPads.
-Previously designers used graphic images of type or resorted to Flash but now you can choose free Webfonts from Google or FontSquirrel.
-There are also many more typefaces available at a price from Monotype at fonts.comAdobe fonts at Typekit, fontspring and typotheque.
+This tag lets you use many more typefaces than the basic 14 in Dreamweaver CS5.5 (or just 6 listed in CS3 and earlier) across pcs, Macs and mobile devices such as iPhones and iPads.
+Previously designers used graphic images of type for headings or resorted to Flash but now you can choose free Webfonts from Adobe Edge, Google or FontSquirrel.
+There are also many more typefaces available at a price from Monotype at fonts.comAdobe fonts at Typekit (included with Creative Cloud), fontspring and typotheque.
+There is a good guide to how fonts are classified into groups such as sans serif and script at creativepro.com/typetalk-type-classifications

 Google Webfonts